 - Connected the results to a traceable reference material, such as n-butanol (accuracy)

-In achieving this, EN13725 supports the efforts of national bodies in providing guidance and enforcement of environmental odour regulations.
-In the UK, the most notable examples are the H4 odour guidance document from the Environment Agency, and the Guidance on the Assessment of Odour for Planning document from the Institute of Air Quality (IAQM).
-Both outline best practice criteria for effective odour management.
+Having achieved this, EN13725 supports national bodies’ efforts in providing guidance and enforcement of environmental odour regulations.
+In the UK, the most notable examples are the H4 odour guidance document from the Environment Agency and the Guidance on the Assessment of Odour for Planning document from the Institute of Air Quality (IAQM).
+They both outline best practice criteria for effective odour management.